Case Title: GROSSMONT

 announced that no action was taken and

-that closed session would be
+that closed session would be reconvened

-reconvened following open session.
+following open session.
+Board President

-the open session at 11:04 p.m. and
+at 11:04 p.m. and announced the following

-20, 2007:Closed
+action on March 20, 2007:Closed

 sessionannouncementsOn motion of